Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Deterministic multiobjective optimization

 \subsection{Pareto efficiency}

-Deterministic multiobjective problems are in this paper cast as minimization of a vector-valued function \hbox{$f: \Re^m \to \Re^n$} over a feasible set \hbox{$\X \subseteq \Re^m$} according to
+Deterministic multiobjective problems are formulated in this paper as the minimization of a vector-valued function \hbox{$f: \Re^m \to \Re^n$} over a feasible set \hbox{$\X \subseteq \Re^m$} according to

 This formulation is a convex problem if \hbox{$f_1,\ldots,f_n$} are convex functions and $\X$ is a convex set.
-We understand optimality to formulation~\eqref{mco} in a Pareto sense, meaning that a solution is efficient if it satisfies the following criterion: \begin{definition}[Pareto efficiency] A feasible solution $x^*$ is \emph{Pareto efficient} if there is no feasible $x$ such that \end{definition} Throughout this paper, we assume that $\X$ is nonempty and compact and that $f$ is lower semicontinuous.
-These conditions assert that the efficient set exists~\cite[Theorem 2.19]{ehrgott05}.
+We understand optimality to formulation~\eqref{mco} in a Pareto sense, meaning that a solution is efficient if it satisfies the following criterion: \begin{definition}[Pareto efficiency] A feasible solution $x^*$ to problem~\eqref{mco} is \emph{Pareto efficient} (or simply \emph{efficient}) if there is no feasible $x$ such that \end{definition} Throughout this paper, we assume that $\X$ is nonempty and compact and that $f$ is lower semicontinuous.
+These conditions ensure that efficient solutions exist~\citep[Theorem 2.19]{ehrgott05}.